1999 Pokemon Snap Photo Contests

 August 1999 issue of CoroCoro Comic announcing winners, pg.
 29

 Each winner had to mail in their Pokemon Snap game cartridge containing the photo’s saved data, which Nintendo would keep for 3 weeks.
+As compensation for sending them the game cartridge, winners were allowed to select an N64 game of their choice.

 Translated excerpt from the CoroCoro winner’s annoucment